Somnibyte/CSS-Keyframes-Preloader/README.md

 }

-Then, I binded the animation to the element (NOTE! if you have many elements that make up your content (i.e nav, sidebars, ANY KIND OF CONTENT HOLDING DIV THAT IS NOT PART OF THE PRELOADING PROCESS) must have this animation binded to itself to keep it hidden: Example of ONE element (since this page only has one content div being used):
+Then, I binded the animation to the element (NOTE! if you have many elements that make up your content (i.e nav, sidebars, ANY KIND OF CONTENT HOLDING DIV THAT IS NOT PART OF THE PRELOADING PROCESS) must have this animation binded to itself to keep it hidden: In the example below I use only one element (since this page only has one 'content' div being used):

 .exampleElement{